-Figure 2: Variation of biomass concentrations and sludge volume index in SBR within 30 days for (a) MLSS concentration and (b) MLVSS concentration
+Figure 2: Variation of biomass concentrations and sludge volume index in SBR within 30 days for (a) MLSS concentration (b) MLVSS concentration and (c) SVI

-3.3 Organics and Nutrients Removal Efficiencies of granules
+3.3 Organics and Nutrients Removal Efficiencies of Granules

-Figure 3 illustrates the removal rate of organics and nutrients in the SBR system with respect to COD, ammonia nitrogen and total nitrogen from beginning until the end of granules development period.
-At the beginning of the bioreactor operation, the removal rate of COD dropped from 72% to 31%, probably due to the adapting process of the sludge with synthetic wastewater.
+Figure 3 illustrates the removal rate of organics and nutrients in the SBR system with respect to COD, ammonia nitrogen and total phosphorus from beginning until the end of granules development period.
+At the beginning of the bioreactor operation with the concentration of influent COD was 400 mg L-1, the removal rate of COD dropped from 63% to 41%, probably due to the adapting process of the sludge with synthetic wastewater.
 In the first 18 days, the removal rate of COD kept increasing but with sporadic decrease.
 Thereafter, the COD removal efficiency improved uniformly and became stable for the remaining period.
-When the granular sludge started to evolve from flocculent sludge in the bioreactor system, it enhanced the degradation ability for COD removal efficiency up to 76%, which is comparable to previous work done by Abdullah et al. (2011) in treating palm oil mill effluent (POME) and Rosman et al. (2013) in treating rubber wastewater using aerobic granular sludge.
+When the granular sludge started to evolve from flocculent sludge in the bioreactor system, it enhanced the degradation ability for COD removal efficiency up to 85%, which is comparable to previous work done by Abdullah et al. (2011) in treating palm oil mill effluent (POME) and Rosman et al. (2013) in treating rubber wastewater using aerobic granular sludge.
 This result indicates the high biological activity occurred during microbial aerobic degradation process of synthetic wastewater.

-The ammonia removal efficiency was 72% at the beginning of the bioreactor operation and then dropped significantly to 61%.
-Subsequently, the removal rate of ammonia improved when granules started to form.
-Figure 3 reveals the removal efficiencies for ammonia and total phosphorus kept increasing but with occasional decrease.
-Afterwards, the removal efficiencies for ammonia and total phosphorus increased gradually and achieved steady state at about 88% and 69%, respectively during days 30.
-The ammonia concentrations in the effluent shows a significant better quality and maintained below 10 mg L-1 upon the formation of aerobic granular sludge which indicates an effective ammonia removal efficiency.
+The ammonia nitrogen removal efficiency was 72% at the beginning of the bioreactor operation with the concentration of influent ammonia nitrogen was 50 mg L^{-1} and then dropped significantly to 61%.
+Subsequently, the removal rate of ammonia nitrogen improved when granules started to form.
+Figure 3 reveals the removal efficiencies for ammonia nitrogen kept increasing but with occasional decrease.
+Afterwards, the removal efficiencies for ammonia nitrogen increased gradually and achieved steady state at about 88% during day-30.
+The ammonia nitrogen concentration in the effluent shows a significant better quality and maintained below 10 mg L^{-1} upon the formation of aerobic granular sludge which indicates effective ammonia nitrogen removal efficiency.
 Nitrifying bacteria population within the aerobic granules became predominant after the biodegradation of organics which help in nitrification process.
-Belmonte et al. (2009) stated that nitrification process could be improved by promoting the development of granules that enhance the retention of large amounts of nitrifying bacteria in the bioreactor system leading a higher removal efficiency for ammonia of above than 94%.
-The sufficient oxygen level supplied in the bioreactor system enabled a good oxidation for ammonia and more than 80% of ammonia being removed during the aerobic reaction phase which shows a stable and excellent nitrification process happened in the system.
+Belmonte et al. (2009) stated that nitrification process could be improved by promoting the development of granules that enhance the retention of large amounts of nitrifying bacteria in the bioreactor system leading higher removal efficiency for ammonia.
+The sufficient oxygen level supplied in the bioreactor system enabled a good oxidation for ammonia nitrogen and more than 80% of ammonia nitrogen being removed during the aerobic reaction phase which shows a stable and excellent nitrification process happened in the system.